barry-ha/Griduino/README.md

 I want to know when I exit one grid square and enter another.
 Better yet, I want to know "how far to the next grid line in my current direction of travel?"

 In contests I want time and distance figures to help me budget my time.
 I want to judge whether to stop and make contacts before leaving a grid.
 I want to get a sense of how long until I’m in the next grid.
-Similarly, I’d like to know if a "new grid" opportunity is only a short distance away.
+So, I’d like to know if a "new grid" opportunity is only a short distance away.

 # Project Goals
 For the operator: